cakemacaronsy/SY-Media-Downloader/README.md

 # Media Downloader

-A powerful media downloader with graphical interface for downloading videos, audio, and images from YouTube, Facebook, Instagram, TikTok, Pinterest, and other platforms.
+A powerful media downloader with graphical interface for downloading videos, audio, and images from YouTube, Facebook, Instagram, TikTok, Pinterest, and other platformz.

 ## 📋 Table of Contents